Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 - Based on appliance signatures, a 10 minute flow causes the valve to shut down unless the following conditions exist:
 	- Motion is detected in the bathroom or kitchens, causing a 20 minute standby period.
 	- The manual override switch has been actuated.
-	- Detection of moisture by external sensors caouse immediate valve closure.
+	- Detection of moisture by external sensors cause immediate valve closure.

 ## Flow Duration Study
 - Overnight (no activity) followed by shower at 5am.